 Children of the Forest

-WANT TO HELP A CHILD, MEET LEWIS AND GET A TAX DEDUCTION?
+HELP A CHILD, MEET LEWIS AND GET A TAX DEDUCTION

 In 2015, Lewis Black was proud to help sponsor the first Children of the Forest College Fund, with a goal of $25,000 per year to cover the entire cost of helping 11 kids through four years of college.
-Thanks to generous donations from YOU, we met that goal in 2015, 2016 and 2017.
+Thanks to generous donations from YOU, we met that goal in 2015-2018.

 THREE WAYS TO DONATE